hongnhung4887/express-mongo-crud-demo/README.md

   .catch(err => console.error(err));
 ```

 You should set enviornment variables `MDB_USER` and `MDB_PASSWORD` to use your MongoDB user account and password.
-To avoid setting in devolopment, you can use dotenv package by using `npm i -S dotenv` and create a `.evn` file in project root folder with the following content:
+To avoid setting in devolopment, you can use dotenv package by using `npm i -S dotenv` and create a `.env` file in project root folder with the following content:

 ```sh
 MDB_USER=your-mongodb-user